-700.6 Maintain Up-to-Date Ordinance.
-To be responsible for keeping this Zoning Ordinance and the official Zoning Map up-to-date, including any amendments thereto.

-- 700.7 Preliminary Opinion.
-To render a preliminary opinion regarding a proposed land use in accordance with Section 916.2, of the Act. - Investigate Complaints.
-When in receipt of a verbal non-anonymous complaint stating fully the cause and basis thereof, to investigate alleged violations of this Zoning Ordinance.
+- 700.6 Maintain Up-to-Date Ordinance.
+To be responsible for keeping this Zoning Ordinance and the official Zoning Map up-to-date, including any amendments thereto. - 700.7 Preliminary Opinion.
+To render a preliminary opinion regarding a proposed land use in accordance with Section 916.2. of the Act. - Investigate Complaints.
+When in receipt of a written, non-anonymous complaint, stating fully the cause and basis thereof, to investigate alleged violations of the zoning ordinance.
 The Zoning Officer shall have the express authority to require proof of zoning compliance from any party through any reasonable means necessary (e.g., removal of tarp concealing potential violation).
 Said investigation shall be completed within fifteen (15) days of said complaint.
 A written report of all investigations of this Ordinance shall be prepared and filed by the Zoning Officer.
-If, after the investigation, the Zoning Officer determines that a violation has occurred, he/she shall take action as provided for by this Ordinance. - 700.9 Prosecute Violations.
+If, after the investigation, the Zoning Officer determines that a violation has occurred, he/she shall take action as provided for by this Ordinance.
+(Amended by Ordinance No. 23-01, 12/11/23) - 700.9 Prosecute Violations.
 To institute civil enforcement proceedings as a means of enforcement when anyone undertakes deliberate actions that are contrary to the terms of the Zoning Ordinance, and any conditions placed upon the approval of special exceptions, variances and conditional uses or any other approvals authorized under this Ordinance. - 700.10 Floodplain Administrator.
 To administer and enforce the Providence Township Floodplain Management Ordinance.
 (Amended by Ordinance 17-02, 09/11/17)